-The Sukkah is also a universal symbol of inclusion, hospitality, peace, and worldwide tranquility.
+The Sukkah is also a universal symbol of inclusion, hospitality to strangers, peace and worldwide tranquility.
 When the Temple stood in Jerusalem, blessings were offered on Sukkot for all 70 nations of the known world.
-The American Thanksgiving holiday is based on Sukkot's theme of a fall communal meal.
-A Sukkah is open to rain, wind and the elements, to show that we trust in God rather than in walls and weapons.
+It is common knowledge that the American Thanksgiving holiday is based on Sukkot's theme of a fall communal meal.
+The Sukkah is open to rain, wind and the elements, to show that we trust in God rather than in walls and weapons.
+Sometimes I have felt more sheltered and warm in a sukkah than in a house!
 It is also customary to welcome a different Biblical ancestor each night with the mystical Ushpizin ceremony, and it is a mitzvah to invite guests to eat in the Sukkah.
 What better symbol of faith than a hut that any fierce storm could blow away!
 What better symbol of peace than a neighborly meal in a backyard shack!